📞 24/7 Emergency Call Line: (385) 250-2863

 Initial Triage & Safety: Our first step is to identify and stop the water source.
 We then conduct a safety assessment, verifying electrical hazards are neutralized before any equipment is brought into the structure.

 Containment & Extraction: We immediately establish containment to prevent cross-contamination to unaffected units.
-High-volume, truck-mounted extractors are deployed to remove standing water (Category 1, 2, or 3) from all affected spaces.
+High-volume, truck-mounted extractors are deployed to remove standing water (Category 1, 2, or Category 3 black water contamination) from all affected spaces.
+Multi-family buildings are especially vulnerable to sewage backup cleanup affecting shared plumbing stacks in multi-unit buildings.

 Mapping the Damage: We use FLIR thermal imaging cameras and digital moisture meters to map the exact path of the water.
 This provides unassailable proof for insurance adjusters, showing moisture wicked into drywall, soaked subfloors, and saturated insulation that appears dry to the naked eye.

 Controlled Demolition (If Necessary): If materials are too saturated to be saved, we perform precise removal.
-This may involve cutting drywall two feet above the water line or removing non-salvageable flooring to allow direct airflow to the subfloor.
+This may involve cutting drywall two feet above the water line — work that often leads to drywall repair after water damage once drying is complete — or removing non-salvageable flooring, which our team handles through full flooring removal and replacement to allow direct airflow to the subfloor.
+When materials cannot be salvaged, our reconstruction team handles full repairs to return the property to pre-loss condition.

 Structural Drying: A configuration of low-grain refrigerant (LGR) dehumidifiers and high-velocity air movers is deployed.
 We use psychrometric calculations to create the ideal drying environment, constantly monitoring temperature, humidity, and grain depression until materials reach their dry standard.